PhilipSchmid/echo-app/README.md

 ![Build and Push Docker Image](https://github.com/philipschmid/echo-app/actions/workflows/build.yaml/badge.svg) ![Go Syntax and Format Check](https://github.com/philipschmid/echo-app/actions/workflows/test.yaml/badge.svg)

-This is a simple Go application that responds with a JSON payload containing a timestamp, a message, the source IP, the hostname, the endpoint name, and optionally the node name and HTTP request headers.
-The application also supports optional TLS functionality, generating an in-memory self-signed TLS certificate when enabled.
-This allows secure communication over a dedicated HTTPS port in addition to the already existing HTTP port.
-Additionally, the application supports a TCP endpoint for serving the same JSON message.
+This is a simple Go application that responds with a JSON payload containing various details.
+The JSON response includes:

+- Timestamp
+- Customizable message
+- Source IP
+- Hostname
+- Endpoint name
+- Optionally, the (Kubernetes) node name and HTTP request headers

+The application supports multiple endpoints and functionalities:

+- **HTTP Endpoint**: Responds with the JSON payload over HTTP.
+- **HTTPS Endpoint**:
+  - Optional TLS functionality can be enabled.
+  - Generates an in-memory self-signed TLS certificate.
+  - Allows secure communication over a dedicated HTTPS port.
+- **TCP Endpoint**: Serves the same JSON message over a TCP connection (minus the request headers)
+- **gRPC Endpoint**: Provides the same information using gRPC.

+These features make the application versatile for different types of network communication.

 ## Configuration Options
 - `MESSAGE`: A customizable message to be returned in the JSON response.
 If not set, no message will be displayed.